Asia shares consolidate gains, yen pressured

 SYDNEY Asian share markets were consolidating recent gains on Monday, with investors encouraged both by the prospect of extended stimulus in the United States and real economic reform in China.

-Nikkei futures were up 0.8 percent, signalling further gains for the Japanese benchmark.
-Tokyo's Nikkei popped above 15,000 for the first time in six months on Friday while amassing its biggest weekly rise in four years.
+Nikkei futures were up 0.8 percent, signaling further gains for the Japanese benchmark.
+Tokyo's Nikkei .N225 popped above 15,000 for the first time in six months on Friday while amassing its biggest weekly rise in four years.

 It will be another important week for U.S. monetary policy as Federal Reserve Chairman Ben Bernanke speaks on "Communication and Monetary Policy" on Tuesday.